White hand holding up gold key with thumb and forefinger over cloudy blue sky

-Balancing Your Life: 5 Keys to Lifestyle Stability While Earning Your Degree
+5 Keys to Life Stability While Earning Your Degree

-School is back in session, and with it comes the stress of balancing your academic, social, and work lives.
-Read on for some tips to help you get your zen on.
+School is in session, and with it comes the stress of balancing your academic, social, and work lives.
+Here are some tips to help you manage it all.

-College tuition generally costs around $10,000 per academic school year for state residents at local public colleges.
-Out-of-state residents will generally pay twice that amount.
-Private colleges can cost three times that amount.
+While students attending colleges in their home states can generally expect a deal on college tuition costs, out-of-state residents will generally pay twice as much to attend, and students attending private colleges can be charged three times as much as others.
 Consider financially planning your degree well in advance.
 Every year, apply for as many grants, loans, and scholarships as possible.
 Budget and forecast your expenses, because the last thing you need is to worry about paying for upcoming classes during the middle of a semester.

 Full-time students generally have busy schedules that allow little time for socializing.
 And if you're a working adult, you'll have practically zero opportunities to socialize between work, school, and home.
 However, a social life is important for both mental well-being and stress relief.
 Consider scheduling time to regularly meet with friends or family to socialize and relax.
 Be sure to reward yourself with a night out after meeting important deadlines or passing a difficult exam.

 Knowing your priorities will greatly enhance your educational experience.
-Many potential conflicts can be avoided through knowing and following your priorities.
 That is, focus on school before all other things.
+Many potential conflicts can be avoided by keeping up with your studies and classes because, after all, that's what you're in school for.
 Learn to set deadlines, avoid procrastinating, and set specific daily and weekly educational goals.
+This also applies to your extracurricular responsibilities—if you commit to a club, show up and participate.

-Going to school full-time can be expensive, stressful and time consuming.
+Going to school full-time can be expensive, stressful, and time consuming.
 An online degree program allows students to access their courses anytime, from anywhere.
 Besides schedule flexibility, online students can save time and increase student participation.
 Students can also save money because online programs require less transportation and textbook costs.
+And if you don't want to sacrifice the traditional college experience, picking up one or two online courses within your otherwise in-person program can just help you manage everything with ease.

 There are different ways to obtain lifestyle stability during school.
 Planning for finances, social activities, and your studies will greatly help.
 In addition to this, focusing on your priorities and taking advantage of online opportunities can help provide some stability.